tohtsky/myFM/doc/source/movielens.rst

     mae = np.abs(y_test - prediction_side_info).mean()
     print(f'rmse={rmse}, mae={mae}')

-The resulting should be further improved to rmse = 0.8855, mae = 0.6944.
+The result should improve further with rmse = 0.8855, mae = 0.6944.

-Unfortunately, the running time is somewhat (~ 4 times) slower compared to pure MF regression described above.
-This is as it should be: the complexity of Bayesian FM is proportional to :math:`O(\mathrm{NNZ})` (i.e., non-zero elements of input sparse matrix), and we have incorporated various non-zero elements (user/item features) for each row.
+Unfortunately, the running time is somewhat (~ 4 times) slower compared to the pure matrix-factorization described above.
+This is as it should be: the complexity of Bayesian FMs is proportional to :math:`O(\mathrm{NNZ})` (i.e., non-zero elements of input sparse matrix), and we have incorporated various non-zero elements (user/item features) for each row.

-Surprisingly, we can still train the equivalent model in a running time close to pure MF regression above if represent the data in Relational Data Format.
+Surprisingly, we can still train the equivalent model in a running time close to pure MF if represent the data in Relational Data Format.
 See :ref:`next section <RelationBlockTutorial>` for how Relational Data Format works.